 The support group, which is open to all patients who have a urology cancer and their partners and carers, is an informal group which meets monthly.
 The meetings are held to share information and experiences, and often include a speaker.
 Details about our next meeting can be found on the attached poster.

-The February edition of the urology newsletter for the North East Essex Urology Cancer Support Group is available, which outlines our services and also includes details about the next meeting.
+The April edition of the Urology Newsletter for the North East Essex Urology Cancer Support Group is available, which outlines our services and also includes details about the next meeting.